 Caliber’s Array of Home Loan Products

 Caliber offers home loans for both purchasing and refinancing.
 There are countless products to choose from.
 Let’s take a look at what’s available for home buyers.

-Conventional loans: These are typically reserved for borrowers with higher credit scores and a strong employment background.
-You can choose between a fixed rate and adjustable rate to suit your financing needs.
+Conventional loans: These are typically reserved for borrowers with higher credit scores and a solid employment background.
+You can choose between a fixed rate and an adjustable rate to suit your financing needs.

 HomeStyle Renovation: This product can be used on existing properties as well as new construction.
 You can finance funding for renovations and repairs up to 50% of the post-renovation value.

 Home Possible: A program from Freddie Mac, Home Possible, allows for lower credit scores and a down payment of as little as 3% of the purchase price.
 You can also use a temporary buydown to reduce your interest rate for up to two years.